-In this case, on 28th August 2018, the Maharashtra Police had carried out raids across different parts of India, resulting in the arrest of five activists: Vara Vara Rao, Sudha Bhardwaj, Gautam Navalakha, Vernon Gonzalves and Arun Farreira.
+In this case, on 28th August 2018, the Maharashtra Police had carried out raids across different parts of India, resulting in the arrest of five activists: Varavara Rao, Sudha Bharadwaj, Gautam Navlakha, Vernon Gonzalves and Arun Ferreira.
 The Police alleged that the activists were responsible for the Elgaar Parishad in January 2018, which allegedly had triggered the Bhima Koregaon violence.

 On 28th September 2018, by a 2:1 majority, the Court rejected the plea for a SIT probe.
 Justice A M Khanwilkar authored the majority opinion, on behalf of Chief Justice Dipak Misra and himself.
 Justice D Y Chandrachud authored the dissenting opinion.

 The present challenge against the 2019 Amendment Act is only in its preliminary stage, with the Union yet to file its reply.
 Nevertheless, given the nature of the challenge and past criticisms of the legislation as draconian, the matter is set to provide a good testing ground for the extent of the Government’s discretion in anti-terror legislations.